flatpak/flat-manager/README.md

     flatpak-builder --install-deps-from=flathub --repo=local-repo builddir org.gnome.eog.yml
     cd ..

-Then we can upload this to the repo by doing:
+Then we can upload this to the repo by doing (assuming the default secret):

+    export REPO_TOKEN=$(echo -n "secret" | base64 | cargo run --bin gentoken test)
     ./repoclient push --commit $(./repoclient create http://127.0.0.1:8080) test-build/local-repo

 This will create a new "build" upload the build to it and then "commit" the build.